100 parkruns mean a trip to Bushy Park

 The route (shown above) is one lap of the park.
 Across the 100 I’ve now done, this is relatively rare.
 It’s an example of the size of Bushy Park and its capability to handle the best attended parkrun in the world.

 There’s a small bridge to go over as you head for the finish, a useful marker for anyone with any gas left in the tank.

 Such are the numbers, Bushy operates a double finish funnel.
 This in itself seems a work of achievement.
-It’s manned gamely by volunteers charged with getting people moving when all they really want to do is stop, crumple into a heap and recover.
+It’s manned gamely by volunteers cajoling people to move.
+This comes despite the fact all they really want to do is stop, crumple into a heap and recover.

 Champers and shy wildlife